 Reading, being in nature, journaling, and playing flute kept me grounded in my youth.

 Writing and becoming a better story teller keeps me tethered to the here and now of my/our struggles and triumphs on this beautiful planet.

 I'm a VONA/Voices alum after attending Faith Adiele's phenomenal Travel Writing Workshop (2017).
-In 2016, I enjoyed a writers residency at the exceptional Rhode Island Writers Colony (with amazing YA author Jason Reynolds as Artistic Director and fierce writer/performance artist Candice Iloh).
+In 2016, I enjoyed a writers residency at the exceptional Rhode Island Writers Colony (with New York Times best-selling author and National Ambassador for Young People's Literature, 2020-21, Jason Reynolds as Artistic Director and author/performance artist Candice Iloh).

 In 2007, I braved a solo writer's residency at Wildacres Retreat, located in the Blue Ridge Mountains near Little Switzerland, North Carolina.
-I stayed a week in a cabin whose forested land was initially 'owned' in the 19th century by one of the KKK founders before being sold to abolitionists.
+I stayed a week in a cabin whose forested land was once home to indigenous Ani’yunwi’ya (Cherokee), Monaca, Saponi, and Tutelo, before European colonists arrived.
+The land was also, in the 19th century, "owned" by a founding member of the KKK before it was sold to abolitionists.

 I've presented, read, or been a panel author at Kachemak Bay Writer's Conference, Mixed Roots Film & Literary Festival, Seattle Rainbow Bookfest, VONA Voices, and Rhode Island Writers Colony.

 I'm a member of the Association for the Study of African American Life and History; and the African American Intellectual History Society.

 In addition to ongoing writing projects, I pay the bills as owner of a technical and grant writing firm.